addli/motorhomes.addli.jp/README.md

 ### Project structure
 * I bundled by rollup.
 I solved dependencies between libraries.
 * Install libraries for npm.
 Looking at package.json makes it possible to understand dependent libraries.
 This was also conscious of native applications.
-* I pulled out only grid system from bootstrap.We are assembling the style required by SPA from scratch.
+* I pulled out only grid system from bootstrap.
+We are assembling the style required by SPA from scratch.
 * Logic is written in TypeScript.
   However, warnings are not output due to the [problem of rollup-plugin-typescript](https://github.com/rollup/rollup-plugin-typescript/issues/43).
 The benefits of adopting TypeScript have partially disappeared.
 Respond as soon as possible.
 * Hjson is adopted so that you can write comments directly in the settings.
 My favorite configuration file format. json < yaml < hjson.